public final class RubyTimeZones extends Object

 public static ZoneOffset toZoneOffset(String zoneName, ZoneOffset defaultZoneOffset)

-Note that it has a difference from Ruby Time.strptime
+Note that it has a difference from Ruby Time.strptime, where it

 does not consider the local timezone.
 It returns defaultZoneOffset